MOxUnit/MOdox/README.md

         %   disp(b)
         %   %|| error('Some error')
         %
-        %   % A set of expressions with no expected output is ignored.
+        %   % A set of expressions is ignored if there is no expected output
+        %   % (that is, no lines starting with '%||').
         %   % Thus, the following expression is not part of any test,
-        %   % and therefore does not raise an error
+        %   % and therefore does not raise an error.
         %   error('this is never executed)
         %
         %